lernded123/Video-Game-App/README.md

 For the API I have been using RAWG to populate the games that I have been adding into the directory

 I've decided I need to refactor my golang code so I will most likely start changing functions soon

+I've decided to use TanStack router as opposed to react router for my routing

+I will use Tanstack Query for updating my APIs